rcarioni/RosameliaCarioni/README.md

 ## 🌟 About Me

 I'm passionate about how AI and machine learning can transform industries and society positively.
-I am eager to contribute to projects that aim for a positive societal impact.
-I am currently learning about energy markets and enabling a sustainable grid.
+I'm currently working at Fortum in Stockholm, where I’m learning about energy markets and contributing to the transition toward a more sustainable power system.

 ## 🎓 Education